tensorflow/tfjs-website/README.md

 Updating the API docs is a bit more involved as they are built from the sources of tfjs-core and tfjs-layers.
 The template for api docs is `api.hbs` and each version of the docs has a corresponding folder in `_data`.
 Files in `_data` are automatically generated and shouldn't be edited.

-NOTE: Currently skeleton.json is in _data and will be moved out.
-See https://github.com/tensorflow/tfjs-website/issues/16 for details.

 To edit the docs and see changes reflected in the site you can edit the repositories that are located in `libs`.
 Note that these submodules behave like *regular git repositories* and have an origin pointing to the canonical repository for `tfjs-core` and `tfjs-layers`.
 Making an API doc change involves making a commit to the subproject repo and to this one.
 You may need to add a new git remote in the submodule if you want to make a PR from a fork of tfjs-website repo.
 Make sure to do `git checkout master` or make a new branch for your changes.

 There are two ways to regenerate the docs json.